Arsenal's slim top-four hopes disintegrating after three defeats in four games

 Arteta has nowhere to hide this season.
 He now has a squad that has his hallmarks all over it and he has no European football to worry about, meaning he gets time on the training ground with his players that many of his peers could only dream about.

-So Arsenal’s manager has to find a way of ensuring this blip doesn’t grow into anything more serious.
-If it does, then the questions over his future that were so prevalent over the opening weeks of the season will be back once again.
+Arsenal’s manager has to find a way of ensuring this blip doesn’t grow into anything more serious.
+If it does, then the questions over his future that were so prevalent over the opening weeks of the season will once again return.